 As you start to drive the car, you may hear a rubbing sound coming from the brake pads and rotors, which is normal and should go away after 20 to 25 minutes of driving.
 See a mechanic if the noise remains after driving for at least 50 miles.

 These tips will help keep your car in great shape and extend the life of your vehicle components, such as tires, batteries, and engines.
 Ignoring them may mean that the life span of your battery and tires may be shorter than expected, in addition to needing a jump-start.

 Don’t forget to share this article with your friends and family to help them.

-We hope you find the What Happens to a Car During Quarantine or Lockdown guide helpful.
+We hope the What Happens to a Car During Quarantine or Lockdown guide is helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.

 Have questions about your car?
 Get assistance in our newly launched forum section.
 We’re here to provide support!